Superradiant growth anomaly magnification in evolution of vector bosonic condensates bounded by a Kerr black hole with near-horizon reflection: Hydrogenic spectrum for vector bosonic condensates and Proca equation in Kerr spacetime

-To obtain the full-range radial solution, the common method involves taking the limits of the far and near regional solutions with $x\rightarrow0$ and $z\rightarrow+\infty$, respectively.
-These two solutions are then equated to determine the coefficients $C^{\mathrm{near}}_0$ and $D^{\mathrm{near}}_0$.
-This technique is called the matched asymptotic expansion.
-However, because of the poles $r=\hat{r}_{ \pm}$ of the radial equation, the ranges of the near and far regions do not overlap.
-Therefore, to perform the matching method, an intermediate region has to be defined using a rescaled radial coordinate $y\equiv \mu\left(r-r_+\right)$ to connect the near and far regions.
-The intermediate regional equation is \cite{Baumann:2019eav}
+In order to obtain the full-range radial solution, one must try to extend the near and far region towards each other, which should be achieved by taking the limits $x\rightarrow0$ and $z\rightarrow+\infty$ respectively; However, as we've mentioned, the existence of the poles $r=\hat{r}_{ \pm}$ of the radial equation \eqref{eq:originalR} fails to join the two regions, leading to the necessity in introduce an intermediate region, which is expressed by defining a rescaled radial coordinate $y\equiv \mu\left(r-r_+\right)$; the equation for the intermediate region is then \cite{Baumann:2019eav}

 which has the corresponding solution